PawanKumar-Dev/Backend/Notes/14_Http_crash_course.md

     ```

 - POST: Send data to server to create new resource or update existing one.
-  - For e.g., submitting forms, uploading files etc.
+  - Used for submitting forms, uploading files etc.
   - Data is carried in body of request rather than URL.
+  - Usally not cached by default.

     ```
     POST /submit-form HTTP/1.1